Rep Phoenix your way with hats, shirts, and stickers that showcase the Valley's iconic sights and vibes. Shop Now

 Egyptian Motor Hotel

-For those looking to get slightly off the beaten path, the Egyptian Motor Hotel offers a funkier boutique experience while still being just a mile from PHX Arena.
+For those looking to get slightly off the beaten path, the Egyptian Motor Hotel offers a funkier boutique experience while still being just a mile from Mortgage Matchup Center.
 The styling is distinctly mid-century, and the hotel is home to Chilte, an inventive yet approachable Mexican restaurant recently named one of the Best Restaurants in America by Bon Appétit and Esquire.

 Can’t Miss Dining & Drinking